-If you have psoriasis, you could be vulnerable to a variety of other health conditions-- including arthritis, heart disease, and other medical issues.
+If you have psoriasis, you could be vulnerable to a variety of other health conditions — including arthritis, heart disease, psoriatic disease, and other medical issues.
 According to the National Psoriasis Foundation (NPF), up to 30% of people with psoriasis also develop psoriatic arthritis.
-But that’s not the only other condition that’s likely to affect people with psoriasis — if you have psoriasis, you could also be likely to develop disorders including diabetes, irritable bowel syndrome, depression, anxiety, hypertension and cardiovascular issues.
+But that’s not the only other condition that’s likely to affect people with psoriasis — if you have psoriasis, you are at greater risk of developing a variety of comorbid conditions and/or disorders including diabetes, irritable bowel syndrome, depression, anxiety, hypertension, and cardiovascular issues.

 Researchers have discovered a link between psoriasis and heart disease

 According to the NPF, “People with severe psoriasis are 58 percent more likely to have a cardiac event and 43 percent more likely to have a stroke.”
 Due to this link and increased risk of cardiovascular disease, some people with psoriasis may have a greater likelihood to suffer from heart attacks at a younger age than the general population.

 That increased propensity for heart attacks could be linked to inflammation; psoriasis itself has shown to increases inflammation throughout the body, and the blood vessels are no exception.
 Blood vessel inflammation can result in the development of atherosclerosis, which leads to the hardening of the arteries as plaque (a fatty substance) builds up in the artery walls.
 In turn, atherosclerosis can result in strokes, coronary artery disease, kidney problems, or peripheral artery disease.